 Do you have ceiling fans?
 If so, make sure to use them during the winter to help heat your home!
 This may seem a little counter-intuitive, but ceiling fans have an important role to play.
 Check your fans and make sure they are all set to turn clockwise (counter-clockwise is better for summer, but that’s another topic).

 A ceiling fan running clockwise will “pull” air from down below in the room, while “pushing” the air around the ceiling down through displacement.
-As you may remember from your science lessons, heat always rises, which means these fans are taking the heat in your home and distributing it down where it needs to be.
+As you may remember from your science lessons, heat always rises.
+This means these fans are taking the heat in your home and distributing it down where it needs to be.
 Pair up ceiling fans and heating units for an effective combination.

 Keep Your Radiators and Vents Clear